domagalski/lifxdev/README.md

 Items in the config can be either devices or groups, indicated by the `type` field, which is required for every device or group in the configuration.
 The value for `type` can be either `light`, `infrared`, `multizone`, or `tile`.
-Each device also requires that its MAC and IP are provided.
+Each device also requires that its IP address is provided.

 Groups require the `type: group` field and the `devices` field that's a dict of devices or sub-groups.
 There's no maximum recursion depth for groups, so a